Public Health Transformation: Has COVID Accelerated Digital Transformation in Public Health?

 One of the first things that public health systems will need permanently is the ability to provide services remotely.
 Telemedicine has been around for decades but over the last year it went from a fringe technology to a core capability.
 According to the CDC, there was a 158% increase in telehealth visits from March 2019 to March 2020.
 That’s a staggering number, but in the context of the pandemic it makes total sense.
 That’s because medical facilities didn’t want to play a role in spreading the virus by having people get sick while coming in for appointments.
 Allowing patients to get care at home helped keep most hospitals from getting overwhelmed while still providing high levels of care to patients.
 As we get back to “normal” life, this approach needs to remain front and center.

-Another major revolution that will most likely become permanent is on the technology side.
+Another major revolution that will most likely become permanent is on the technology side, as data management in public health will never be the same.
 Public health departments were faced with an unprecedented crisis, and one of the major byproducts was a huge amount of data generated by everyone from life-sciences companies to the federal government to individual patients.
-Information has always been the lifeblood of public health programs, but very few departments were equipped to handle the avalanche of data when the pandemic arrived in the United States in March 2020.
+Information has always been the lifeblood of public health programs, but very few departments were equipped to handle the avalanche of public health data when the pandemic arrived in the United States in March 2020.
 Public health IT departments took extraordinary measures to stay ahead of the curve and are a big reason why the American health system was able to remain functional.
 Public health data management technologies have proven their worth during the pandemic and deserve to be invested in and carried into the future.

 There’s no single factor that will make public health departments more efficient and improve their ability to provide better care as we move out of the pandemic and into the future of public health.
 There are too many moving pieces.
 But by evaluating the best practices that helped us get through the darkest days of the novel coronavirus, we can make sure that the most effective approaches will become standard operating procedure in the years and decades ahead.